jvilders/Sharp-ELSIMATE-240C/README.md

 I've only used it here to make it look like a button is getting pressed down, but even by doing that I know the possibilities that you can use this for are endless.

 #### Fonts are a pain
 This is the first time I've searched for fonts myself that matched what I wanted and it's hard.
-I'm sure it's partly because I don't know much about typography, so I lack the vocabulary to really describe what fonts look like and what differentiaties them.
+I'm sure it's partly because I don't know much about typography, so I lack the vocabulary to really describe what fonts look like and what differentiates them.
 I assume web developers build their own collections of fonts they've gathered (whose license allows using them for those projects) that they can then just drop into the various projects they work on, so I guess this is the start of my collection.